-Enterprise GP Holdings, EPE Holdings, Enterprise Products Partners and EPGP are separate legal entities apart from each other and apart from EPCO and their respective other affiliates, with assets and liabilities that are separate from those of EPCO and their respective other affiliates.
-EPCO and its privately held subsidiaries depend on the cash distributions they receive from Enterprise GP Holdings, Enterprise Products Partners and other investments to fund their other operations and to meet their debt obligations.
-The following table presents cash distributions received by EPCO and its privately held affiliates from Enterprise GP Holdings and Enterprise Products Partners for the year ended December 31, 2009:
+We and Enterprise Products Partners are both separate legal entities apart from each other and apart from EPCO, Enterprise GP Holdings and their respective other affiliates, with assets and liabilities that are separate from those of EPCO, Enterprise GP Holdings and their respective other affiliates.
+EPCO and its privately held subsidiaries depend on the cash distributions they receive from Enterprise Products Partners, Enterprise GP Holdings and other investments to fund their other operations and to meet their debt obligations.
+The following table presents cash distributions received by EPCO and its privately held affiliates from Enterprise products Partners and Enterprise GP Holdings for the year ended December 31, 2009: